Java

 }

-For more full code and more examples see our examples repository
+For more examples check our GitHub repository

 Platformio

-C++ Æthernet client library provided as a GitHub repository which Platformio is able to fetch by itself
+C++ Æthernet client library is provided as a GitHub repository which Platformio is able to fetch by itself

 lib_deps = https://github.com/aethernetio/aether-client-cpp.git